JanelleG51/Your-Day-Your-Way/README.md

 The developer sought guidance from various sources but credit must go to Brian Connelly for the dynamic adding of ingredients and steps.

-### Acknowlegements
+### Acknowledgements

-I'd like to acknowlege my mentor Victor for his patience and assistance.
+I'd like to acknowledge my mentor Victor for his patience and assistance.
 Claire Lemmonier for always being there with a solution to offer and the Slack community for